-Here’s a look at what the final day of trekking in the Sierra Nevada del Cocuy looked like.
+Here’s a look at what the final day of trekking looked like

 While it’s a long haul from Bogota to get to the start of the Sierra Nevada del Cocuy trek, I think its incredibly worthwhile and after decades of hiking it still ranks as one of my all-time favourites.

 For more information on traveling in Colombia visit the Colombia Tourism website.

 - The Fitz Roy Trek – One of the Best Hikes in Patagonia